Mendeley/mendeley-api-javascript-readership-map/README.md

         $ npm install
         $ npm start

+  * Note: If you get an error, try running the first command as <em>sudo npm install</em>

 7. Go to <em>http://localhost:8111/application/</em> in your browser and you should be redirected to log-in to Mendeley.
 Once logged in you'll be redirected back to the application.

 ## Suggestions for exploration